visit-dav/visit/docs/SphynxDocs/Contributing/index.rst

   * `reStructuredText Markup Specification <http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html>`_
   * `reStructuredText Reference Documentation <http://docutils.sourceforge.net/rst.html#reference-documentation>`_

-* Sphinx uses blank lines as a block separators and 2 or 4 spaces of indentation to guide parsing and interpretation of content.
+* Sphinx uses blank lines as block separators and 2 or 4 spaces of indentation to guide parsing and interpretation of content.
 So, be sure to pay careful attention to blank lines and indentation.
 They are not there merely for style.
-They *need* to be there for Sphinx to parse and interpret the content directly.
+They *need* to be there for Sphinx to parse and interpret the content correctly.
 * Line breaks *within* reStructuredText inline markup constructs often cause build errors.
 * Create headings by a sequence of *separator characters* immediately